 Snapchat is a mobile app that allows users to send and receive "self-destructing" photos and videos.
 Photos and videos taken with the app are called snaps.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Snapchat uses the device's camera to capture Snaps and Wi-fi technology to send them.
-The app allows the sender to draw or insert text on the Snap and determine how many seconds (1-10) the recipient can view it before the file disappears from the recipient's device.
-Messages can only be viewed once -- and during the viewing period, the recipient must maintain contact with the device's touchscreen or the Snap disappears.
+Snapchat uses the device's camera to capture snaps and Wi-Fi technology to send them.
+The app allows the sender to draw or insert text on the snap and determine how many seconds (one to 10) the recipient can view it before the file disappears from the recipient's device.
+Messages can only be viewed once -- and during the viewing period, the recipient must maintain contact with the device's touchscreen or the snap disappears.

-The Snapchat application, which was developed by a small team of Stanford University students, launched in September 2011 and is available for both iOS and Android devices.
+The Snapchat application, which a small team of Stanford University students developed, launched in September 2011 and is available for both Apple iOS and Google Android devices.
 In May 2013, the Electronic Privacy Information Center (EPIC) filed a complaint against Snapchat Inc. with the Federal Trade Commission (FTC), alleging that the company is misleading users by encouraging them to believe that pictures are permanently removed from Snapchat servers within seconds of viewing.

 See also: Multimedia Messaging Service

 Have you added Snapchat to your enterprise's social media strategy?
 What has been your overall experience with it?